 The future of General Practice is dependent on recruiting and training new GPs to high standards.
-Dr Sharma and Dr Morton are qualified GP trainers working on the Pennine GP Training scheme.
-This means that we often have two training GPs in the surgery seeing patients.
+Dr Sharma, Dr Morton, Dr Price and Dr Rhodes are qualified GP trainers working on the Pennine GP Training scheme.
+This means that we often have few training GPs in the surgery seeing patients.
 They are fully qualified doctors working under the supervision of all the GPs.

 Junior Doctor Training

 The Yorkshire and Humber Deanery coordinate junior doctor training in our region and have requested we take doctors at this foundation stage of training in the future.